ysndr/MSc-Thesis/chapter/related-work.md

 ### IDEs

 Before the invention of the Language Server Protocol, language intelligence used to be provided by an IDE.
-Yet, the range of officially supported languages remained relatively small [@AllDeveloperTools].
+Yet, the range of officially supported languages remained relatively small^[https://www.jetbrains.com/products/].
 While integration for popular languages was common, top-tier support for less popular ones was all but guaranteed and relied mainly on community efforts.
-In fact Eclipse[@desrivieresEclipsePlatformIntegrating2004,@guindonReleaseEclipseIDE], IntelliJ[@IntelliJIDEACapable], and Visual Studio[@VisualStudioIDE], to this day the most popular IDE choices, focus on a narrow subset of languages, historically Java and .NET.
+In fact Eclipse[@desrivieresEclipsePlatformIntegrating2004,@burnetteEclipseIDEPocket2005], IntelliJ[@IntelliJIDEACapable], and Visual Studio[@VisualStudioIDE], to this day the most popular IDE choices, focus on a narrow subset of languages, historically Java and .NET.
-Additional languages can be integrated by custom (third-party) plugins or derivatives of the base platform ([@ListEclipsebasedSoftware2021,@AllDeveloperTools]).
+Additional languages can be integrated by custom (third-party) plugins or derivatives of the base platform.
 Due to the technical implications, plugins are generally not compatible between different platforms.
 Many less popular languages therefore saw redundant implementations of what is essentially the same.
 For Haskell separate efforts produced an eclipse based IDE [@EclipseFP], as well as independent IntelliJ plugins [@IntelliJHaskellIntelliJIDEs,@HaskForceHaskellPlugin].